hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/06c-BasicAPIs.md

     + adding the MIME type specification of the content
     + able to store a file as a URL readable with modern browsers
     + commonly used on the Web
-    + especially for mobile applications, inlining images reducing the number of HTTP requests and making the Web page load faster
+    + especially for mobile applications, in-lining images reducing the number of HTTP requests and making the Web page load faster
     + [Image to Data URI converter](https://ezgif.com/image-to-datauri)
     + able to encode any type of file as dataURL
     + most frequently used with media files (images, audio, video)